Dynamic Debt Swapping in Financial Networks: Introduction

+In Table~\ref{table:summary} we summarize our main results with references to the respective theorems and corollaries in the technical part.

-\myparagraph{Related Work} There has been a recent surge of interest in the algorithmic and game-theoretic aspects of financial networks.
+\paragraph{Related Work} There has been a recent surge of interest in the algorithmic and game-theoretic aspects of financial networks.
 Most works adopt and extend the clearing model by Eisenberg and Noe~\cite{EisenbergSystemicRisk} (discussed in more detail below), where banks are nodes, edges are debt contracts, and clearing is governed by proportional payments.
 Most closely related to our work is recent work by Papp and Wattenhofer~\cite{PappDebtSwapping}, who introduce and study the concept of debt swaps for proportional payments.
 They show that positive swaps do not exist, semi-positive swaps lead to Pareto-improvement, discuss shock models and hardness of a number of optimization problems.
+Another network-altering operation was recently introduced by Kanellopoulos et al.~\cite{kanellopoulos2023debt}.
+A debt transfer describes the process of a bank transferring a debt claim to another creditor.
+Formally, this operation exchanges a path of length two by one single edge.
+The authors consider optimization problems and a game-theoretic model where the banks strategically decide whether or not to perform a debt transfer.

 More generally, algorithmic aspects of (extensions of) the Eisenberg-Noe model have been subject to substantial recent interest, including, e.g., the computation of clearing states in networks with credit-default swaps (CDS)~\cite{schuldenzucker2017clearing, ioannidis2022financial, IKV_ICALP22}.
 Some clearing models (e.g., using CDS'es) suffer from default ambiguity~\cite{SchuldenzuckerDefault}, and several strategies for resolving this problem have been proposed~\cite{PappW21_WINE}.
-Changes of the instance in terms of adding or deleting single liabilities, donations to other banks, manipulation of external assets, or bailouts were analyzed in~\cite{PappNetworkAware,kanellopoulos2022forgivingDebt}.
-While most works assume the clearing state to manifest as a fixed point, the influence of \emph{sequential} updates in the emergence of the clearing is studied in \cite{PappW21}.
+Changes of the instance in terms of adding or deleting single liabilities, donations to other banks, lending, manipulation of external assets, allocation of stimulus checks, or bailouts were analyzed in~\cite{PappNetworkAware,kanellopoulos2022forgivingDebt, egressy2024price, papachristou2022allocating}.
+While most works assume the clearing state to manifest as a fixed point, the impact of \emph{sequential} updates is studied in~\cite{PappW21}.
+Further temporal aspects are investigated in~\cite{FriedetzkyKMST25}, where liabilities are associated with individual maturity intervals.
+The works investigate the complexity of allocating integral and fractional payments in order to minimize defaults.

 There is a growing interest in clearing problems beyond the restriction to proportional payments, using more general classes of monotone functions to model the clearing process~\cite{CsokaDecentralizedClearing}.
 This extension poses many interesting algorithmic and, in particular, game-theoretic problems that are very recently starting to get explored~\cite{BertschingerStrategicPayments,KanellopoulosNetworkGames,HoeferWilhelmi}.